 - The Admission Policy irrespective of the child's age group, an element of assessment is in place when the learner seeks admission to SHIS.
-The informal assessment takes place through a personal interaction, and a formal assessment is conducted through a written examination, from Grade I. In the written examination the emphasis is laid on assessing the competence in the three R's of education (reading, writing and arithmetic) and on sciences, if required.
-With this the School Management is able to ascertain the capability and the attitude of the learner as well as the cultural and academic background of the student.
-This helps in devising appropriate interventions if and when required for the smooth integration of the child in the academic environment of SHIS, as also the child's growth and progress, academically.
-Let it be clearly understood that this assessment does not result in a refusal to admission. - Language Policy As a result of assessments at various stages of education a feedback is prepared for the three stakeholders i.e. the student, the parent and the teacher.
+The informal assessment takes place through a personal interaction, and a formal assessment is conducted through a written examination.
+In the written examination the emphasis is laid on assessing the competence in reading, writing and logical skills.
+With this the school management is able to ascertain the capability and the attitude of the learner as well as the cultural and academic background of the student.
+This helps in devising appropriate interventions if and when required for the smooth integration of the child in the academic environment of SHIS, as also the child's growth and progress, academically. - Language Policy As a result of assessments at various stages of education a feedback is prepared for the three stakeholders i.e. the student, the parent and the teacher.
 This aids in devising strategies for future learning.
 The major emphasis is laid on the language acquisition skills since it is a major aspect of interaction and learning.
-If the child has problems in language acquisition it more or less reflects upon the child's academic and emotional growth.
-It is an endeavour of the School academic fraternity to see that the assessment tools are so designed that there is no scope for a bias.
-On the contrary, it works towards equipping the teacher and the student with solutions, at the right time.
-This is mainly possible due to an elaborate formative assessment schedule. - Academic Honesty Policy Academic Honesty is a major benchmark to measure the level of achievement of the objectives of assessment.
+Language acquisition reflects upon the child's academic and emotional growth, therefore the language policy stresses on development of mother tongue as compulsory second language and acquisition of an additional language from the age of eight years. - Academic Honesty Policy Academic Honesty is a major benchmark to measure the level of achievement of the objectives of assessment.
 Every teacher takes care that from the very onset of the academic session the student is informed and groomed to inculcate the policy of academic honesty with special emphasis on assessment tools.
-As already stated there is an elaborate formative assessment platform wherein the student is exposed to multi-faceted activities and assignments.
-It is imperative that the learner is aware and implements the concepts of academic honesty by citing and acknowledging the sources referred to or wherever help has been sought.
-These reflections build a spirit of thankfulness and the value of academic integrity.
-During the classroom interactions the teachers make it a point to appreciate the students' efforts of acknowledging the sources that have been referred to for the mere purpose of research.
+It is imperative that the learners are aware and implement the concepts of academic honesty by citing and acknowledging the sources referred to or wherever help has been sought.
+Thesereflections build a spirit of thankfulness and the value of academic integrity.
+During the classroom interactions the teachers make it a point to appreciate the students' efforts of acknowledging the sources that have been referred to for the purpose of research.
 This in turn motivates the learner to persist with this value.
 While devising and designing the assignments the teachers take care of the capability and the feasibility of creative thinking and the scope of student's sincere personal effort.
-The gradual grooming of the learner results in an academically honest effort by the student during summative assessments too.
-Even during the summative assessments it is ascertained that the student is duly rewarded for acknowledging the references through quotes and are duly penalised for missing out on acknowledgements due.
-Sufficient care is taken that the students' reflections during the summative assessments are devoid of collusion or fabrication.
+The gradual grooming of the learner results in an academically honest effort by the students in all learning area.